krishnappa90/faceImageQualityAssessment---SERFIQ/README.md

 # faceImageQualityAssessment---SERFIQ
 Here we are giving a detailed explaination of our thesis project.

-Full pledged thesis report is attached in the reports folder.
+Full pledged thesis report is attached in this repository.